rochacbruno/marmite/example/content/enabling-comments.md

 **Giscus**

   : Use Github discussions as comment system
-  requires user to login to github
+  requires user to login to github.

 Hatsu